malvikasharan/APRICOT/README.rst

 Installation
 ------------

-APRICOT can be installed with pip
+1. Python packages required for APRICOT can be installed with pip

 ::